Warsaw Uprising Cross

-The cross was awarded to Polish citizens as well as persons who, although they held non Polish citizenship at the time, also fought on the Polish side in the Uprising.
+The cross was awarded to Polish citizens as well as persons who, although they held non-Polish citizenship at the time, also fought on the Polish side in the Uprising.
 The Cross could also have been awarded to foreigners if they took part in the Uprising or contributed to the fighting in some major way.
 The Cross could have been awarded post posthumously.
-Usually the awards were made on the anniversary of the uprising or on the Victory Day (May 9) (anniversary of Nazi capitulation).
+Usually the awards were made on the anniversary of the uprising or on Victory Day (9 May) (anniversary of Nazi capitulation).

 Until 1989 the Cross was awarded by the Polish Council of State and later by the President of Poland, on the recommendation of: